bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 39°
-- Misty
+- Clear
-- 97% humidity
+- 95% humidity
 - 5 mph wind
-- 3% cloud cover
+- 0% cloud cover
-- 40 AQI 🟩
+- 39 AQI 🟩
-- 0.04 inches of rain in the past 24 hours
+- 0.03 inches of rain in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>